MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 > [!NOTE]
 > - Any new UI element that is captured via the button **Add UI element** will be automatically added under the Flow repository tab.
 You can't add a UI element directly into a collection.

 Every item in this tree structure comes with a checkbox, which is checked when that item is selected.
 Selecting a desktop (i.e. Local computer) also checks all its contained screens/web pages and UI elements, and similarly, selecting a screen or web page also checks all its related UI elements.
+This works in the opposite way as well - checking all UI elements under a screen/web page will also check the latter, and the same thing applies to screens/web pages and their desktop respectively.

 There can only be one selected (highlighted) item at a time, even if more items are checked (either automatically when these items are related to the selected one in the elements structure, or manually when multiple items are checked directly via their checkbox).
 In the context menu of a selected item, the options 'Edit', 'Rename', 'Find usages' and 'Delete' are individual and apply on the said item (as was always the case), even if other items also happen to be checked.